 The area to the north of the dive wharf, which forms a small bay, can be particularly good in the late afternoon.

-As the sun goes down it creates a wonderful “Golden Hour” effect as the sun’s rays hit the water at a shallow angle & create cathedral lighting underwater.
+As the sun goes down it creates a wonderful “Golden Hour” effect.
+As the sun’s rays hit the water at a shallow angle and create cathedral lighting underwater.

-If you are lucky you may get some quality time with the resident school of razor fish and the cooperative cuttlefish that hangs out there!
+If you are lucky you may get some quality time with the resident school of razor fish.

 Tufi Jetty and House Reef – Night Dives

-The area to the south of the wharves also takes on a different persona at night and there is also much to see there that you won’t see during the day.
+The area to the south of the wharves also takes on a different persona at night.
+There is also much to see there that you won’t see during the day.

 I have often seen the porcelain crab, that usually hides under the skirt of the anemone during the day, tucked up with them!